 The application must be completed and submitted in accordance with RFA guidelines for submission or the proposal may be disqualified.
-Applications for continuation funding may undergo reviews by CJCC staff, the Victim Assistance Grants Committee, and the Council.
+The applications for funding will be scored and funding will be determined through a competitive review process.
+Applications for funding may undergo reviews by CJCC staff, the Victim Assistance Grants Committee, external reviewers, and the Council.
 At any point during these reviews, a decision not to fund a project or any part thereof may be made.
 These decisions are within the complete discretion of CJCC.